domwoe/indy-did-method/spec/8_other_indy_ledger_object_identifiers.md

 - `56495` is the sequence number for the Schema object used by this Claim Def
 - `npdb` is the client-defined claim def name

 Note that the DID URL format adds a constraint on the client-defined claim def name from the `did:sov` DID Method.
-Specifically, the same named claim def can no longer be associated with different SCHEMA objects.
+Specifically, the same named claim def can no longer be associated with different [[ref: SCHEMA]] objects.

 #### Revocation Registry Definition: